Leo-Phyo-Hein/Captcha-Cancer/README.md

 - None of us have ever used JavaScript before.
 - None of us could understand the error messages in the browser.

-## Accomplishments that we're proud of
-- The browser extension is actually _really_ annoying.
-- We managed to incorporate all the features we planned for, even those that we were not sure if it was possible (due to our limited knowledge on JavaScript).
-- It's not super spaghetti... right?

-## What we learned
-- We have gained some proficiency with JavaScript, Html and CSS - enough to shamelessly put the "JS" icon on our GitHub page.
-- You should code at the Hack&Roll venue instead of COM1, or you'll miss out on all the food, drinks and games (and midnight SWAG because there is zero transportation).

 ## What's next for Captcha Cancer
 World domination.